microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-04.md

 ## Notes & Guidance

 For this tutorial, you need a web app deployed to App Service.
-You can use an existing web app, or you can follow one of the quickstarts to create and publish a new web app to App Service.
+You can use an existing web app, or you can follow one of the quickstart to create and publish a new web app to App Service.

   - [ASP.Net Core](https://learn.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?pivots=development-environment-vs&tabs=net70)
   - [Node.js](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?pivots=development-environment-vscode&tabs=windows)